Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 Daria tightened her coat around her thin frame, the air outside cold after the warmth of Armand’s home.
 Iron-gray clouds clogged the skies above.
 Rain was certain.

 Equally certain was mom eventually finding out about the whole episode.
-She and Armand didn’t normally run in the same circles, but word would spread.
+She and Armand didn’t normally run in the same circles, but word always spread.

 She started down the street as the first raindrops splashed against the flagstones.

-All the years Jane spent in practice, painting by candlelight until her eyes ached for rest and then doing it a bit longer.
-The years hustling for good clients and fighting behind a smile to get her fair share, of pinching every copper to make sure she had new brushes and good paints while still putting food on the table.
+All the years Jane spent painting by candlelight until her eyes ached for rest and then doing it a bit longer, of hustling for good clients and faking a smile to get her fair share, of pinching every septim to make sure she had new brushes and good paints while still putting food on the table, came down to this single client.

-She was only eighteen, but it felt like she’d been fighting for a hundred years.
-And maybe, just maybe, if this went well, she wouldn’t have to fight quite as hard.
+She was only eighteen, but felt like she’d been fighting for a hundred years.
+Maybe, just maybe, if this went well, she wouldn’t have to fight quite as hard.

 Her canvas and samples slung under one arm, her bag of equipment carried in the other hand, Jane stood before the door of Serjo Olerlo’s house.
-It stood on the south part of High Town, just above the rocky hillside that they hadn’t quite gotten around to paving over.
+Her client lived in the south part of High Town, just above the rocky hillside that they hadn’t quite gotten around to paving over.
 The skies above threatened rain.

 ALMSIVI willing, she’d soon have a patron.